ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/query-time-series/raw-rql-queries.markdown

 To send a raw RQL query to the server, use `session.Advanced.RawQuery`.
 `RawQuery`transmits queries to the server without checking or altering their contents, time-series contents or otherwise

-* **Offset**
-  The server and client time-zones may be different.
-  Client queries can take this into consideration by defining an **offset** that adjusts the UTC timestamp values they send the server to the server's time-zone.

 {PANEL/}